 Fenugreek leaves in a colander

-Then it is time to chop those methi leaves.
-You can chop them up coarsely, no need for fine chopping as they wilt while you stir-fry them.
-Also, when chopping them up, it might seem like a lot, but as they wilt the quantity of the final subzi will be much lesser.
+Then, it is time to chop those methi leaves.
+You can chop them up coarsely; no need for fine chopping as they wilt while you stir-fry them.
+Also, when chopping them up, it might seem like a lot, but as they wilt, the quantity of the final subzi will be much less.

-Your final dish’s volume will be mostly from the potato cubes you add along with the leaves.
+Your final dish’s volume will be mainly from the potato cubes you add along with the leaves.
 Chop the potatoes into small cubes.
-Usually, mustard oil is used to make this aloo methi recipe.

-• Take a large heavy bottom saucepan and heat oil in it on medium-high flame.
+• Take a large, heavy-bottom saucepan and heat oil in it on a medium-high flame.
+If using mustard oil, heat till it smokes.
 Once the oil is well heated, reduce the flame to medium and add some cumin and asafoetida.

 • Then add chopped potatoes and sauté them well till they are slightly cooked and crisp on the outside.

-• Then add the spices- turmeric powder, red chili powder along with salt and chopped methi leaves.
+• Then add the spices- turmeric powder and red chili powder along with salt and chopped methi leaves.
 Stir them well till all the ingredients are mixed well.

 • Cook for 7-8 minutes and stir the mixture evenly for uniform cooking of the potatoes and until the leaves are cooked well.